- March 19, 2018

 Employers should also secure (or make certain their contractors have) the right ladders or scaffolds to complete the job safely.
 For roof work, if workers use PFAS, provide a harness for each worker to tie off to the anchor.
 Make sure the PFAS fits and is regularly inspected.

-If you’ve been injured by a fall on the construction site, or a family member has been killed by one, we at Kaplan Lawyers PC are available to answer your legal questions arising from these accidents.
+If you’ve been injured by a fall on the construction site, or a family member has been killed by one, Our NYC personal injury lawyers at Kaplan Lawyers PC are available to answer your legal questions arising from these accidents.
 Contact us through our online form or call 516-399-2364.